allisterb/jemalloc.NET/README.md

 ### Steps
 0. You must add the [.NET Core](https://dotnet.myget.org/gallery/dotnet-core) NuGet [feed](https://dotnet.myget.org/F/dotnet-core/api/v3/index.json) on MyGet and also the [CoreFxLab](https://dotnet.myget.org/gallery/dotnet-corefxlab) [feed](https://dotnet.myget.org/F/dotnet-core/api/v3/index.json) to your NuGet package sources.
 You can do this in Visual Studio 2017 from Tools->Options->NuGet Package Manager menu item.
-1. Clone the project: `git clone https://github.com/alllisterb/jemalloc.NET`
+1. Clone the project: `git clone https://github.com/alllisterb/jemalloc.NET` and init the submodules: `git submodule update --init --recursive`
 2. Open a x64 Native Tools Command Prompt for VS 2017 and temporarily add `Cygwin\bin` to the PATH e.g `set PATH=%PATH%;C:\cygwin\bin`.
 Switch to the `jemalloc` subdirectory in your jemalloc.NET solution dir and run `sh -c "CC=cl ./autogen.sh"`.
 This will generate some files in the `jemalloc` subdirectory and only needs to be done once.
 4. From a Visual Studio 2017 Developer Command prompt run `build.cmd`.
+Alternatively you can load the solution in Visual Studio and using the "Benchmark" solution configuration build the entire solution.
 5. The solution should build without errors.
 6. Run `jembench` from the solution folder to see the project version and help.

+## Usage

+### jembench CLI
+Examples:
+* `jembench hugearray -l -u --math --cold-start -t 3 4096000000` Benchmark math operations on `HugeArray<UInt64>` arrays of size 4096000000 without benchmark warmup and only using 3 iterations of the target methods.
+Benchmarks on huge arrays can be lengthy so you should carefully control

+##Using the command-line program jembench